 In this shiur, we will first discuss the general principles relating to the dimensions of a standard sukka of three or four complete walls, and then discuss how to construct a sukka consisting of fewer than three complete walls.

-Regarding the height of the sukka walls, the Talmud teaches that the walls of the sukka must be at least ten tefachim high (Sukka 2a; Shulchan Arukh 633:8).
-The gemara (16b) also teaches that the walls may be suspended within three tefachim of the ground.
+The Talmud teaches that the walls of the sukka must be at least ten tefachim high (Sukka 2a; Shulchan Arukh 633:8).
+Based on the law of lavud, the gemara (16b) also teaches that the walls may be suspended within three tefachim of the ground.
 Thus, one may theoretically use walls slightly more than seven tefachim high and suspend them slightly less than three tefachim from the ground.
 In addition, the gemara relates that even a wall of slightly more than four tefachim may be used.

 In other words, when constructing a tall sukka, one may use a wall of slightly more than seven tefachim suspended within three tefachim from the ground.
 When building a short sukka, ten tefachim high, one can even use a wall of slightly more than four tefachim, suspended within three tefachim of both the ground and the sekhakh, using the principle of lavud twice (Shulchan Arukh 630:9).

-Often, especially when sukkot are built using pre-existing walls (such as on a balcony [mirpeset]), the walls of the sukka do not reach the sekhakh.
-The Talmud (Sukka 16a) teaches that the walls dont have to reach the sekhakh, as long as they line up with the sekhakh (Sukka 16a).
+Often, especially when sukkot are built using pre-existing walls (such as on a balcony), the walls of the sukka do not reach the sekhakh.
+The Talmud (Sukka 16a) teaches that the walls don’t have to reach the sekhakh, as long as they line up with the sekhakh (Sukka 16a).
 Upon what is this leniency based?

-The Rambam (Hilkhot Sukka 4:11) rules in accordance with R. Yaakov; one may employ the principle of gud asik mechitzta, but only at the edge of the roof.
+The Rambam (Hilkhot Sukka 4:11) rules in accordance with R. Yaakov; one may employ the principle of gud asik mechitzata, but only at the edge of the roof.
 The Rosh (1:6), however, rules that regardless of whether the poles are on the edge of the house or the center, the sukka is invalid.
-The Ran (2a s.v. ve-garsinan) explains that if we reject R. Yaakov completely, then we dont find any application of gud asik mechitzta in the laws of sukka.
-The Shulkhan Arukh (630:6) cites both opinions, and the Mishna Berura (30) rules stringently.
+The Ran (2a s.v. ve-garsinan) explains that if we reject R. Yaakov completely, then we don’t find any application of gud asik mechitzata in the laws of sukka.
+The Shulchan Arukh (630:6) cites both opinions, and the Mishna Berura (30) rules stringently.

 The question of why we permit ten tefachim high walls that do not reach the sekhakh may have a practical ramification.
-The mishna (17a) teaches that as long as the walls of the sukka, which extend to the height of the skhah, are within three tefachim of the sekhakh, the sukka is valid.
-The Tur (630) and Shulchan Arukh (630:9) extend this ruling even to walls that are only ten tefachim high, which are not directly under the sekhakh.
-As long as the walls are within three tefachim inwards or outwards of the sekhakh, the sukka is valid.
+The mishna (17a) teaches that as long as the walls are within three tefachim of the sekhakh, the sukka is valid.
+The Tur (630) and Shulchan Arukh (630:9) rule that even if the walls that are not directly under the sekhakh are only ten tefachim high, as long as they are within three tefachim inwards or outwards of the sekhakh, the sukka is valid.